WIL NATZEL PRESENTS

 A QUEER ARCHITECTURE INTERVENTION

 Wil Natzel’s Superfluity is an interactive field of inflatable tubes that invites participants to tilt, move, and engage with them, activating responsive lighting and sound to create public spaces through a queer lens of architecture.
-Clad in vibrant neon day-glow mesh fabric, these playful structures shimmer with movement and color, transforming the environment into a dynamic landscape of touch, light, and sound.
+These playful structures shimmer with movement and color, transforming the environment into a dynamic landscape of touch, light, and sound.

 Inspired by underground clubs, hidden gathering spots, and other queer landscapes, Superfluity fosters connection and dialogue through shared sensory experience.
 It acts as a dynamic mixing place, blending strangers, sparking spontaneous interactions, and a sense of wonder and celebration.